Skip to content

 Non-synchronous limit is a property of a group of nodes.
 It states that the non-synchronous flow to the group of nodes cannot exceed a set share of the input flows at any timestep.
 To demonstrate this, we have set a system with a coal plant, a wind plant and a single demand node.
 However, it can be done to a group of nodes with unlimited number of plants or connections connected.
 So, one can limit the non-synchronous share of individual nodes or of the whole system.
 The flows between the nodes of the group are excluded.

-Create a group (here nodeA_group) and set a group_node relationship (nodeA_group |nodeA).
+Create a group (here nodeA_group) and set a group_node entity (nodeA_group |nodeA).
 Then add parameters:

 • has_non_synchronous: yes